biggie-boss/NGVO/README.md

 NGVO has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.

 You are welcome to change any others to achieve your desired setup.

-### Known Bugs/Crashes

-If you are using an AMD GPU, you need to disable DLAA and enable TAA in the SkyrimPrefs.ini located in the profile folder.
-Otherwise, you WILL crash.

-Dying and then reloading CAN cause crashes with Dyndolod DLL NG.
-The alternative is to disable Dyndolod DLL NG and re-run Dyndolod.
-This will enable Dyndolod via papyrus scripts which resolves this issue but is heavier FPS-wise and has worse lods.

 ## Updating the modlist